The Great Tomb: Supreme Beings | Nazarick NPCs | Various Monsters and Creatures Used by Nazarick

 - The Corrupter: Many of the nobles in Re-Estize are under her thumb after visiting her establishment and being blackmailed, or made addicts to drugs.

-- Despair Event Horizon: She, and later the other members of Eight-Fingers were very close to it after being tortured in Nazarick but they weren't completely broken as afterwards, they thought of secretly contacting the adamantine adventurers in the kingdom for help.
-That is until they learned that the demon Jaldabaoth, who terrorized the kingdom and easily killed members of Blue Rose (an adamantine adventurer group) with no effort, and that he was under the control of the Sorcerer King who decimated the Kingdom's army with a single spell.
+- Despair Event Horizon: She and the other members of Eight-Fingers were very close to it after being tortured in Nazarick but they weren't completely broken as afterwards, they thought of secretly contacting the adamantite adventurers in the kingdom for help.
+That is until they learned that the demon Jaldabaoth, who terrorized the kingdom and easily killed members of Blue Roses (an adamantite adventurer group) with no effort, and that he was under the control of the Sorcerer King who decimated the Kingdom's army with a single spell.
 After that, they realized how screwed they and the rest of the kingdom were.
 That beings of mythical power and resources had appeared to conquer and that they as mere humans could only bow their heads in servitude.

 - Empty Shell: While Hilma was by no means anything approaching innocent and she had done very horrible things, what she suffered at the hands of the denizens of Nazarick was more than a little unsettling.
 While the particulars of the torture are not given in detail, it was explained that she should have died but for the fact that the magic users in Nazarick are demi-god level or just straight up god-level and could completely heal her or resurrect her perfectly if necessary during the torture.
 Apparently, the continuous cycle of extreme pain, horror, and injury, followed by complete rejuvenation, then back to the torture has left her a completely broken mess whose behaviour is similar to a terrified beaten dog.
 She can't even eat solid food anymore.
 Make of that what you will.